vchain-us/docs/site/guide/quickhelp.md

 ## Install vcn CLI for Linux

 As for the Windows environment, once the vcn command line binary has been downloaded/installed it should be made available for general users.
-The simplest way to do this under a Linux operating system is to copy it and make it available under a well known path (for example : /usr/local/bin).
+The simplest way to do this under a Linux operating system is to copy it and make it available under a well-known path (for example : `/usr/local/bin`).

-As root (logging in as root, using su or sudo or whatever is appropriate for the target environment) copy the downloaded file to /usr/local/bin/vcn and make it executable with :
+As root (logging in as root, using `su` or `sudo` or whatever is appropriate for the target environment) copy the downloaded file to /usr/local/bin/vcn and make it executable with :

     cp vcn-<version downloaded>-linux-amd64 /usr/local/bin/vcn
     chmod +x /usr/local/bin/vcn